-- Check your relative's car for an insurance card, then track the agent: He may have sold him or her a life insurance policy or at least know from whom it may have been purchased.
+- Look for your relative’s home insurance policy or car insurance card, then track the agent: He may have sold your relative a life insurance policy or at least know from whom it may have been purchased.

 - If your relative bought life insurance within the last seven years, there might be a trail of the companies to which he/she applied.
 The MIB maintains a database of information contained in life, health and disability applications.
 Record searches can be requested through the MIB and cost $75.